BlueBrain/nexus/src/main/paradox/docs/api/1.1/kg/kg-views-api.md

 A default view gets automatically created when the project is created but other views can be created.

 **ElasticSearchView payload**

 ```
 {
   "@id": "{someid}",
   "@type": [ "View", "ElasticSearchView"],
   "resourceSchemas": [ "{resourceSchema}", ...],
+  "resourceTypes": [ "{resourceType}", ...],
   "resourceTag": "{tag}",
   "sourceAsText": {sourceAsText},
   "includeMetadata": {includeMetadata},
+  "includeDeprecated": {includeDeprecated},
   "mapping": _elasticsearch mapping_
 }
 ```

 where...

-- `{resourceSchema}`: Iri - It selects the resources that are validated against the provided schema Iri.
+- `{resourceSchema}`: Iri - Selects only resources that are validated against the provided schema Iri.
 This field is optional.
-- `{tag}`: String - It selects the resources with the provided tag.
+- `{resourceType}`: Iri - Select only resources of the provided type Iri.
 This field is optional.
+- `{tag}`: String - Selects only resources with the provided tag.
+This field is optional.
-- `_elasticsearch mapping_`: Json object - It defines the value types for the Json keys, as stated at the [ElasticSearch mapping documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-put-mapping.html#indices-put-mapping).
+- `_elasticsearch mapping_`: Json object - Defines the value types for the Json keys, as stated at the [ElasticSearch mapping documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-put-mapping.html#indices-put-mapping).
 - `{sourceAsText}`: Boolean - If true, the resource's payload will be stored in the ElasticSearch document as a single escaped string value of the key `_original_source`.
 If false, the resource's payload will be stored normally in the ElasticSearch document.
 The default value is `false`.
 - `{includeMetadata}`: Boolean - If true, the resource's nexus metadata (`_constrainedBy`, `_deprecated`, ...) will be stored in the ElasticSearch document.
 Otherwise it won't.
 The default value is `false`.
+- `{includeDeprecated}`: Boolean - If true, deprecated resourcess are also indexed.
+The default value is `false`.
-- `{someid}`: Iri - the @id value for this view.
+- `{someid}`: Iri - The @id value for this view.

 ### AggregateElasticSearchView